mzgh13/builder-os-ideation/research/RecruitingAgency/Recruiting_Agency_Workflow_Deepdive.md

 ## **V. Willingness-to-Pay (WTP) and Market Opportunity**

-Assessing the financial viability of CompanyOS requires a clear understanding of current technology expenditures by boutique and tech-focused recruiting agencies, their budget expectations for new solutions that deliver tangible value, and the typical decision-making processes for software adoption.
+Assessing the financial viability of <SaaS-OS> requires a clear understanding of current technology expenditures by boutique and tech-focused recruiting agencies, their budget expectations for new solutions that deliver tangible value, and the typical decision-making processes for software adoption.

 ### **A. Current Expenditure on Core SaaS Stack**